Thursday, August 24, 2023

 At the other end of this cluster of injunctions, we read: “If a bird's nest happens to be before you in the way in any tree, or on the ground, with young ones, or eggs; and the mother is sitting on the young, or on the eggs, you shall not take the mother with the young.
 But in every case, you shall let the mother go, and take the young for yourself, so that it may be well with you, and you may prolong your days” (22:6,7 italics added).
 This somewhat obscure command holds a great promise, like that of the 5th Commandment of the Decalogue, which says: “Honor your father and your mother, as YHVH your Elohim has commanded you, so that your days may be prolonged” (Ex.
 20:12, Deut.
 5:16).
 The fact that this promise is common to both these injunctions has puzzled the sages all the way back to Talmudic days.
 Some of them concur that YHVH’s ways are higher than ours, and therefore various precepts are “passed finding out”, while others maintain that one should not even try and discover whether the Divine commands have reasons or not.
 On the other hand, Professor Yitzchak Heinemann contends that “it is incumbent on us to detect the finger of God in the wonders of nature and the events of our life, though they will still remain unsolved mysteries, so we must endeavor, as far as possible, to appreciate the wisdom and justice of His commands”.
 [1]

-The identical reward for honoring parents and for shooing the mother bird before taking her young, may serve as a clue to a principle which applies to every word spoken in the Torah: “kala k’cha’mura”, meaning that each precept (and/or word), whether insubstantial or weighty, is to be treated equally.
-Thus, all the way from the weightiest precept to the least esteemed, through those that are ‘in between’, obedience is equally required, with the result (of so doing) and the rewards being at times identical.
+The identical reward for honoring parents and for shooing the mother bird before taking her young may serve as a clue to a principle that applies to every word spoken in the Torah: “kala k’cha’mura”, meaning that each precept (and/or word), whether insubstantial or weighty, is to be treated equally.
+Thus, all the way from the weightiest precept to the least esteemed, through those that are ‘in-between’, obedience is equally required, with the result (of so doing) and the rewards being at times identical.
 Our Parasha, to cite another such example, also exhorts us to “have a perfect and just ephah [a measurement]; so that they prolong your days in the land” (25:15 italics added).
 Applying this principle to YHVH’s commandments, each one is to be ‘weighed’ by the same scale, not denigrating one and estimating another.

 "Letting go" of the mother bird is denoted by the verb "sh'lach" – shin, lamed, chet, which also means "to send away".
 This verb is found in several other instances in this Parasha, all of them having to do with wives – the captured woman from the beginning of the Parasha, once having lost favor with her captor-husband, is to be "let go" of (21:14), as is the wife whose husband has found something unclean about her, and who, therefore "sends her away", as does her second husband who likewise dismisses her (24:1,3,4).

-Right in between the lost ox and sheep and the nesting bird, is the oft-quoted verse: "A woman shall not wear anything that pertains to a man, nor shall a man put on a woman's garment, for all who do so are an abomination to YHVH your Elohim” (22:5).
-This injunction is especially used in order to “prove” the Bible’s disapproval of women wearing what is thought to be strictly male clothing.
-However, this is not what the Hebrew text is expressing.
-“Lo yi-hi-ye kli gever al isha” means “there shall not be a tool/implement of a man upon a woman”.
-This implies that she is not to carry or wield a tool or any implement which is characteristic of man’s responsibilities.
-In this case, therefore, Scripture is not concerned with apparel or fashion but with certain types of activities that are to distinguish between men and women!
-As for the men, in their case they are indeed commanded, plain and simple, not to wear women’s garments.
-The noun "kli" is found in another place in our Parasha. " "When you come into your neighbor's vineyard, you may eat your fill of grapes at your pleasure [lit. satisfaction], but you shall not put any in your container" (23:24).
+characteristic of man’s responsibilities.
+In this case, therefore, Scripture is not concerned with apparel or fashion, but with certain types of activities that distinguish men from women!
+As for the men, they are indeed commanded, plain and simple, not to wear women’s garments.
+The noun "kli" is found in another place in our Parasha.
+"When you come into your neighbor's vineyard, you may eat your fill of grapes at your pleasure [lit. satisfaction], but you shall not put any in your container" (23:24).
 The "container" (or "vessel") here is "kli".
 Notice also that here the "eater" partakes of the grapes until he is, literally, satisfied.
-It is this "satisfaction" – sovah – that did not suffice in the case of the son we read about above, turning him into a "so'veh", someone who crossed the boundary lines and turned into a glutton and a drunkard (just as we noted above, although similar in sound, there is a difference in the spelling between "satisfaction" or "one who is satisfied" – which is the case here – sa've'a - spelled sin/shin, vet/bet, ayin, while the dissatisfied glutton is soveh, samech, vet/bet, alef).
+It is this "satisfaction" – sovah – that did not suffice in the case of the son we read about above, turning him into a "so'veh", someone who crossed the boundary lines and turned into a glutton and a drunkard (just as we noted above, although similar in sound, there is a difference in the spelling between "satisfaction" or "one who is satisfied" – which is the case here – sa've'a - spelled sin/shin, vet/bet, ayin, and the dissatisfied glutton is who is soveh, samech, vet/bet, alef).

 In 23:7-8 we read: “You shall not despise an Edomite, for he is your brother.
 You shall not despise an Egyptian, for you were an alien in his land, sons of the third generation that are born to them may enter into the assembly of YHVH”.
 This directive is in contradistinction to the one dealing with the Ammonites and Moabites, who were not to enter the assembly of YHVH even after ten generations, that is, never.
 Da’at Mikra ponders: “Why is it that the Torah deals this way with the Edomites, not demanding from them what was demanded of the Moabites and Ammonites, which was to greet Israel with bread and water when they had passed by these peoples’ territories?
 Because Ya’acov tricked Esav and had wrested from him the birthright and the blessings; while for having chased Ya’acov, Esav and his progeny have already been punished by having been held off from the assembly of Israel for two generations.
 The Egyptians are also forgiven for their treatment of Israel, as [their reason for doing so was because] they were afraid lest Israel would join their enemies.”
 [2]